-Was officers' encounter with Ms. Christensen on November 10, 2019 a
+Was officers' encounter with Ms. Christensen on November 10, 2019 a consensual encounter or a traffic stop?

 STATEMENT ON PUBLICATION

 As a one-judge appeal, this decision is not eligible for publication.

 STATEMENT ON ORAL ARGUMENT

 The State believes the briefs submitted in this matter fully present and meet the issues on appeal and fully develop the theories and legal authorities on each side so that oral argument would be of such marginal value that it does not justify the additional expenditure of court time or cost to the litigants.